 Lens – A laser accessory; a curved, transparent piece that is used to redirect light.

-Lentigines – Small brown to tan epidermal areas that are a result from sun exposure.
+Lentigines – Small brown to tan epidermal areas that are a result of sun exposure.

 Limiting Aperture – The maximum area that can be used to regulate safety hazards.